-I discovered whoopie pies not so long ago, and started making them often.
-They were a wonderful surprise, to realize they were soft but tasty, sweet from the filling and so ridiculously easy to make.
+They were a wonderful surprise, to realize they were soft but tasty, sweet from the filling, and so very easy to make.

 The consistency of the batter is crucial for a good whoopie pie that holds its shape, and this depends on the recipe.
 Too much liquid, for example, and the batter will be too thin and spread too quickly when baking.
 This recipe today makes perfectly plump and moist whoopie pies.